MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 ##### Security

 Default vanilla Kubernetes requires significant configuration to ensure a suitable security posture for mission-critical scenarios.
 AKS addresses various security risks out of the box.
-The features include private clusters, auditing and logging into Log Analytics, hardened node images, and managed identities.
+Features include private clusters, auditing and logging into Log Analytics, hardened node images, and managed identities.

 - Apply configuration guidance provided in the [AKS security baseline](/security/benchmark/azure/baselines/aks-security-baseline).

-- Use the AKS features to handle cluster identity and access management to reduce operational overhead and apply consistent access management.
+- Use AKS features for handling cluster identity and access management to reduce operational overhead and apply consistent access management.

 - Use managed identities instead of service principals to avoid management and rotation of credentials.
 You can add [managed identities](/azure/aks/use-managed-identity) at the cluster level.
 At the pod level, you can use managed identities via [Azure AD workload identity](/azure/aks/workload-identity-overview).